saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 * Application: Scopes a single bean definition to the lifecycle of a ServletContext.
 * WebSocket: Scopes a single bean definition to the lifecycle of a WebSocket.

+### Explain the bean lifecycle:

+* Instantiation: The Spring IoC will look for a bean definition inside a configuration xml file or annotation.
+After it will find it, it will create an instance of the bean.
+* Properties injection: After creation of that instance, dependency will be injected.
+* setBeanName() method: This method of BeanNameAware interface will be called if a bean has implemented it.